ihebski/SarahahPyNotifier/README.md

+Do you want to receive notifications without even opening the Saraha web site?
+SarahaPy-Notifications provides you with a python script, that solves this purpose.

 #About Saraha Notifier

 This is a dirty script that helps you to get notifications, alerts about the new messages received on Saraha.com website.